 Expect an eclectic array of old meets new in this Vienna itinerary – from the architecture to café culture, graffiti to Gustav Klimt.
 From outdoor opera in Summer to the world famous Christmas market in Winter – Vienna ticks all boxes regardless of season or your budget.

-Our budget for 2 days in Vienna was £70 per day (for both of us.)
-Our actual spend was £98 per day.
+Our budget for 2 days in Vienna was £137.50 per day (for both of us.)
+Our actual spend was £161.89 per day – this included all food, accommodation, activities and transport.
 This was due to us having limited time so sticking to the super touristy stuff which we wanted to tick off our bucketlist.
-It is definitely possible to do it cheaper if you have time to search for the hidden gems.
+It is definitely possible to do plan a cheaper Vienna itinerary if you have time to search for the hidden gems.